spkenv/spk/docs/ref/indexes.md

 look-ups, deprecation checks, pre-loading non-package variable references, getting install requirements, etc.).
 It does not contain the full package data.
-So it does not have the information needed to help other `spk` operations, e.g. building or testing a package.
+So it does not have the information needed to help other `SPK` operations, e.g. building or testing a package.

 If indexing is enabled, you have to generate an index before trying to use it in a solve.
 They are not generated on the fly (outside of tiny repositories for automated tests).

-If index use is enabled, but no index has been generated for a repository, `spk` will fallback to using the underlying repository's packages directly.
+If index use is enabled, but no index has been generated for a repository, `SPK` will fallback to using the underlying repository's packages directly.
 This typically results in slower solves, particularly with larger repositories.

-If a solve uses multiple repositories and indexes exist for some or all of them, `spk` will use the indexes that exist.
+If a solve uses multiple repositories and indexes exist for some or all of them, `SPK` will use the indexes that exist.

 ### Enabling/Disabling Indexes

-`spk` index use can be enabled or disabled in the `spk` config file.
+`SPK` index use can be enabled or disabled in the `SPK` config file.
 It is enabled by default but require index generation and index updating to be set up, on a per repository basis, before it will have an impact.
 Setting this up is recommended for repositories with a large number of packages.

-Most `spk` commands can use the `--index-use <value>` option to override repository index use on a per command basis.
+Most `SPK` commands can use the `--index-use <value>` option to override repository index use on a per command basis.
 The `spk repo index ...` command always has index use disabled because it operates on the indexes themselves. `spk info ...` also disables indexes because